wahyuadt/extra182/README.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### About Me

-My name is Wahyu Ananda Duli Tokan, i am a Computer Science student at Fasilkom UI. i worked on this project since a month ago. i think i learn a lot from it and i want to share my knowledge with you.

-Here's my logs from making this project [My Logs](https://github.com/wahyuadt/extra182/tree/master/_posts) I also have my personal website here [Wahyu Ananda Duli Tokan](https://tumpeng1.herokuapp.com/)

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
-Or if you want a direct help from me, please feel free to contact me via e-mail of wahyuadt9@gmail.com [Wahyu Ananda Duli Tokan](http://wahyuadt9@gmail.com "My Email Address").
+Or if you want a direct help from me, please feel free to contact me via e-mail of wahyuadt9@gmail.com.